Give BOSH! a Shout

 Your email has been sent

-Whether it’s Christmas, Thanksgiving or just a normal Sunday, a roast dinner is the epitome of traditional food.
-We’ve based ours around a glorious centrepiece mushroom wellington, one which is fluffy, rich, full of texture and incredibly moreish, and goes great with any gravy.
-This meal should satisfy even the fussiest of dinner guests.
+Whether it’s Christmas, Thanksgiving or just a normal Sunday, a roast dinner is the jewel in the crown of British cuisine.
+But if you’re living that plant-based life, how do you manage it without meat?
+EASY.
+We’ve based ours around a glorious centrepiece mushroom wellington.
+Fluffy, rich, full of texture and goes great with gravy.
+Better than your mum’s roast (just don’t tell her we said that).

 - 7 garlic cloves